DebugSteven/ghc-compiler-errors/PITCHME.md

 @[13-18]()

+Note:
-Note: The error is on the line that starts with False.
+The error is on the line that starts with False, line 14.
 But this entire code block has a similar problem.
 So keep in mind the where block and the let for the rules we discuss next.